PedroTrujilloV/PedroTrujilloV.github.io/journal-week-2 -tutorial.md

      }
      return 1;
 }
 Well, this is my first attempt to explain what recursion in programming and how it works with an example.
 Another good example is the Fibonacci series, but it gives for further study because it has many interesting things.
 Also interesting is the Tower of Hanoi, it is quite interesting and classic when applying recursion.
+[2]

-for future:
+### For future:

-My Topic to researching:

 Collection Data Structures In Swift